YinHk-Notes/Computer-Graphics-and-Visualization/map/Displacement map/README.md

 Displacement maps **physically displace (as the name implies) the mesh to which they are applied**.
 In order for detail to be created based on a displacement map, usually the mesh **must be subdivided or tessellated** so real geometry is created.

+The Displacement map is used to **displace the surface along the surface normal**.

 The great thing about displacement maps is that they can actually be either baked from a high resolution model or painted by hand.
 Like a bump map, a displacement map consists of **grayscale values**.

 Displacement maps are grayscale textures you map to objects to **create true surface relief (elevations and depressions) on an otherwise flat object**.